VERON15351J/VERON15351J/README.md

 Just a normal UWP and android dev
+Currently mastering C++ and Javascript

 <!---
 VERON15351J/VERON15351J is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.